kubernetes-retired/service-catalog/docs/design.md

 **TODO** beef-up theses sample resource snippets

-After a `Broker` resource is created the Service Catalog Controller will receive an event indicating its addition to the datastore.
-The Controller will then query the Service Broker (at the `url` specified) for the list of available Services.
+After a `ServiceBroker` resource is created the Service Catalog Controller will receive an event indicating its addition to the datastore.
+The Controller will then query the Service ServiceBroker (at the `url` specified) for the list of available Services.
 Each Service will then have a corresponding `ServiceClass` resource created: